Our Story

 1980s

-Volunteers start a counselling and advice to street drug users and their families
+Volunteers start a counselling and advice service for street drug users and their families.
+This becomes Bradfords first rehabilitation hostel and runs for 5 years.

 1990s

-Purchased 35 Salem Street – staff deliver harm reduction, substance use outreach, substitute prescribing for adults and young people and family support service
+We purchase and move into our present home at 35 Salem Street.
+From here staff deliver harm reduction, substance use outreach, substitute prescribing for adults and young people, and a family support service.

 Early 2000s

-Bridge purchases 4 Hallfield Street (2004) and delivers new substance recovery programs including a structured day program (Impact), with enhanced open access harm reduction, specialist benzodiazepine withdrawal and intensive recovery programs (Fresh Start Recovery Program).
+Bridge purchased 4 Hallfield Street (2004) and introduced new substance recovery programmes, including the structured day programme Impact, enhanced open-access harm reduction, specialist benzodiazepine withdrawal, and intensive recovery through the Fresh Start Recovery Programme.

 Early 2000s